 What to do in case you use too much Dupixent

-Call your doctor right away if you think you’ve used too much Dupixent.
-You can also call 800-222-1222 to reach the American Association of Poison Control Centers or use their online resource.
+Call your doctor right away if you think you’ve used or received too much Dupixent.
+You can also call 800-222-1222 to reach the American Association of Poison Control Centers or use its online resource.
 But if you have severe symptoms, call 911 (or your local emergency number) immediately or go to the nearest emergency room.

 The sections above describe the typical dosages provided by the drug manufacturer.
 If your doctor recommends Dupixent for you, they’ll prescribe the dosage that’s right for you.